We've reached that point in the digital and inbound marketing world where certain technologies have become mandatory but there's one BIG problem.

 The trick in navigating this craziness lies in the marketer or CMO's ability to simultaneously live in two worlds, marketing and technology.

-Sounds tough, eh?
-Well, it is...but the results pay off in spades.
+Well, it is, but the results can pay off in spades.

-A seasoned inbound marketing agency or tech-savvy CMO/CIOs can help organizations understand the following:
+A seasoned marketing agency or tech-savvy CMO can help companies understand:

 - Which technologies fit best with intended marketing and sales strategies.